nebev/ssg-js/README.md

 Simply type to filter and use the arrow keys to select.
 Press enter to open the SSH connection.

 ## Installation
-1. Install using `npm install -g ssg`
+1. Install using `npm install -g ssg-js`
 2. Run ``ssg``
 3. Enjoy all your visualised server connections.